 For these reasons, many of us keep our struggles to ourselves, using avoidance and secrecy to cope, and often denying even to ourselves that we actually have a problem.
-We never seek out therapy.
-We don’t tell our doctors how much mental and emotional pain we’re in.
+All too often, we never seek out therapy.
+Furthermore, we frequently don’t tell our doctors how much mental and emotional pain we’re in.
 We often will go years of our lives suffering alone, in silence.

-Many of us don’t know other people who struggle with depression, or we don’t know that we do, because so few people are open about their personal struggles, for fear of being judged or looked down upon.
+Many of us don’t know other people who struggle with depression, or we don’t know that we do.
+Why?
+Because so few people are open about their personal struggles, for fear of being judged or looked down upon.
 We didn’t grow up in families that were accepting and understanding about mental illness or addiction.
-We feel alone in our pain, so we opt to keep it to ourselves and turn a blind eye to it as much as possible.
+We feel alone in our pain.
+Consequently, we opt to keep it to ourselves and turn a blind eye to it as much as possible.

 Examining why depression goes undiagnosed and untreated can help us to have a clearer understanding of mental health issues, both in ourselves and in the communities we work with.

 Bayview Recovery’s nurturing, understanding and supportive community can help you to heal from the co-occurring disorders that often accompany addiction.
-Call 888-570-7154 today for more information.
+Call 855.478.3650 today for more information.